 My name is Evangelist Musa Paul-Gindiri.
-I was born here in the city of Jos in 1962 and I have ever been here except for the few times I needed to be out of the country for studies.
+I was born here in the city of Jos in 1962 and I have always been here except for the few times I needed to be out of the country for studies.

 I am a Pyem man from Plateau State in Mangu local government.
 We are quite a minority tribe even on the plateau because you see Plateau State has quite a few tribes.
 We have I think close to about 200 dialects on the plateau and mine is one of the very minorities in the plateau so I am from Plateau State, Mangu Local Government.